agile-students-fall2025/4-final-random_unkinger/UX-DESIGN.md

 ### Home
 ![Home](ux-design/Home.png)

-The Home screen serves as the main dashboard, displaying the user's current calorie balance and a summary of their activity and macros.
+The home screen serves as the main dashboard, displaying the user's current calorie balance and a summary of their activity and macros.
 It provides quick access to log both physical activities and meals.

 ### Add Option
 ![Add Option](ux-design/ao.png)